bayrakvillasboas/v-Voila/README.md

 - 👨‍💻Programming languages i know mainly c and python.

-- 🔭 I’m currently working on Game systems
+- 🔭I'm not working on anything right now.

-- 📫 How to reach me: ibherzl#8862 in Discord.
+- 📫 How to reach me:Discord and Skype.